Practices to practice to “Make Meaningful Work”

 When sharing observations, our team should come together, read stories about people’s behavior, and record them in the team’s collective memory.
 This routine will enable us to identify surprising or deeply memorable situations that deserve further analysis by the whole team.

-Exercise: Consider an extreme statement, then list five questions for which you would like answers.
+Practice: Consider an extreme statement, then list five questions for which you would like answers.

 6. Recognize similarities before differences and find commonality among people, roles and teams.

 When people experience positive emotions, we should take advantage of opportunities to bridge those emotions quickly to another positive moment, then link up all this goodness through design.
 If people experience negative emotions, we must find opportunities to devise techniques that let us address them.
 We need to be able to assess people’s feelings — from moment to moment — and understand what approaches get the best from the people around us.

 Practice: Introduce yourself to people on other teams you need to work with, then learn more about what their job entails.

 7. Engage in continuous, life-long learning.
 Pursue opportunities for incremental improvement instead of seeking massive changes.

 To learn and improve, we need to get out of our cubicles, get out of the building, and understand how our products and services fit into real people’s lives.
 To communicate our understanding of human needs, we need to capture rich stories in the voice of the customer, as well as photos and videos.
 We must encourage businesses to foster constant curiosity about how they can serve people better.

 Practice: Read at least one article per week, then share what you’ve learned with others.

 8. Engender trust.
 Model being open, trusting people.